skx/dhcp.io/README.md

 This repository contains the code behind the [DHCP.io](http://dhcp.io/) service, which provides a self-hosted Dynamic-DNS system.

-Users can register up to five hostname beneath a given DNS zone, and easily update those hostnames to point to arbitrary IPv4 or IPv6 addresses.
+Users can register up to five hostnames beneath a given DNS zone, and easily update those names to point to arbitrary IPv4 or IPv6 addresses.

-For example if you deployed the code with the hostname "`spare.io`", then a user "`bob`" would control the hostname "`bob.spare.io`", and could also claim four more names.
+For example if you deployed the code with the hostname "`example.io`", then a user "`bob`" would control the hostname "`bob.example.io`", and could also claim four more names.